jlacar/aoc2015/README-Day18.md

         else
             false

-The long parameter list and the redundancy of the values of those parameters was really starting to bother me.
-However, it also occurred to me that there were really only eight pairs of offsets.
-It might be easier if I just kind of hard-coded those offset pairs instead of using two loops to iterate through the offset permutations.
-So here's what I got:
+The long parameter list for `isLightOnAt` and the redundancy of their values was really starting to bother me.
+However, it also occurred to me that since there were only eight pairs of offsets to deal with, it might be easier if I just hard-coded those offsets.
+Here's what I got after a few tweaks:

     private val offsets = listOf(
         Pair(-1, -1), Pair(-1, 0), Pair(-1, 1),